-Our mission is to own and lease out space-related infrastructure, and to make other investments in space-related activities.
+Our mission is to manage and further develop space-related infrastructure, and to make other investments in space-related activities.

-Space Norway as (formerly Norsk Romsenter Eiendom as) was established in 1995 as a subsidiary of the Norwegian Space Centre to act as a vehicle for the Centre’s operational activities.
+Space Norway AS was established in 1995 as a subsidiary of the Norwegian Space Agency to act as a vehicle for the agency’s operational activities.

-From 2015, Space Norway will have at its disposal satellite-based communications capacity providing coverage of the Troll Research Station in Antarctica.
+Space Norway have at its disposal satellite-based communications capacity providing coverage of the Troll Research Station in Antarctica.
 The solution on board the Thor 7 satellite has been developed in cooperation with Telenor.
-Space Norway is also the owner of Statsat AS, a company that will manage small satellites owned by the Norwegian state, such as AISSat.
-Space Norway will investigate the possibility of establishing new projects in space-related activities based in Norway, whether alone or in cooperation with others.
+Space Norway is also the owner of Statsat AS, a company that manages small satellites owned by the Norwegian state, such as AISSat-1 and -2 and Norsat-1 and -2.
+Space Norway investigates the possibility of establishing new projects in space-related activities based in Norway, whether alone or in cooperation with others.